Impact Programs Manager

 Emily was born and raised in Northern Illinois.
 She attended Northern Illinois University where she earned her Bachelors of Science in Accountancy.
 Shortly after graduation she began her career working for a non-profit organization serving Africa.
 Wanting to try the for-profit sector she spent 3 years working for manufacturing companies in the food industry.
 She is excited to be back in the non-profit sector and working for Nuru to help end extreme poverty.
 In 2014 she and her husband decided to escape the brutal Midwest winters and moved to Orange County, California.
 They enjoy exploring the area and taking their rescue dog to the beach.

-Emily joined Nuru in 2010, where she has helped build out the HR and recruiting systems.
+Since 2010, Emily has held nearly every role in Nuru’s HR department.
+She loves how she can support Nuru’s mission by creating effective HR solutions and supporting Nuru’s talented staff.
 Before Nuru, Emily taught high school English in the U.S. and abroad, and also spent several years at Northwestern Mutual, managing the recruitment process and internship/ new-hire program.
 Emily earned her BA in English and Communications at Concordia University, Irvine.
-A Washington girl at heart, she loves anything outdoors and has been found to participate in the occasional triathlon despite an unwarranted fear of sharks.
+A Washington girl at heart, she loves spending time outdoors with her family and has been found to participate in the occasional triathlon despite an unwarranted fear of sharks.